 Here are some things you can do to help combat these common marathon injuries:

 - Stretch before and after working out (you may even want to stretch, warm up, then stretch some more before diving into training)

 - If you’ve experienced knee pain, consider wearing knee braces for running.
-The knee absorbs much of the shock of our feet hitting the pavement.
+The knee absorbs much of the shock from your feet hitting the pavement.
 A knee brace can help alleviate some of this pressure on the structures of the knee.

-- If your ankles are prone to injury, wear ankle braces for added stability.
+- If your ankles are prone to injury, wear an ankle brace for added stability.
 This may help you avoid ankle rollover injuries, especially during a misplaced step or running over uneven pavement.

 - Check your shoes and ensure that they’re the proper fit and not worn out.

 Marathon running is an incredible accomplishment.
-Just make sure to stay safe and healthy while you’re out there!
+Stay safe and healthy while you’re out there!